Join our Prod Staff!

 Each year, UMGASS strives to produce two full stage productions of a work of Gilbert & Sullivan.
 We are constantly on the lookout for new, local talent and fresh ideas to work with.
 If you have ever thought of directing, designing sets or costumes, or any of the other myriad of theatre managerial roles, we would love to have you!

 Typically shows are chosen a year in advance.
 This season's productions will be:

 Ruddigore in the Fall 2023 semester and Iolanthe in Winter 2024.
-Petitions for Ruddigore are still open (deadline is June 1st)
+Petitions for Iolanthe are still open (deadline is October 1st)

 1. Assume responsibility for the general artistic success of the production.

 2. Conduct public auditions, in conjunction with the Music Director and other individuals as